Peter-E-Lenz/mgrslib/README.md

 | ---- | ------- |
 | Class | Grid Object |

-Initalizes a Grid object from a lattiude and longitude, a string MGRS grid id, or another Grid object.
+Initializes a Grid object from a latitude and longitude, a string MGRS grid id, or another Grid object.
 If a *precision* is not set the Grid object will default to a *precision* of 5, the most precise value possible.
 Please refer to Grid.**precision**, later in this document, for more information about *precision* values.
 TBD: allow initializing a Grid object from a [UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)

 ### Grid object Equality